-Level of Significance After Mitigation
+Level of Significance after Mitigation

-With the implementation of the identified mitigation measure, potential impacts to unidentified cultural resources would be reduced to a less-than-significant level.
+Implementation of this measure would reduce impacts related to undocumented cultural resources to a less-than-significant level.

 IMPACT Potential to Uncover Human Remains.
 Subsurface disturbances associated with construction activities 4.13-3 could potentially uncover unmarked historic-era and prehistoric Native American burials, resulting in their alteration or damage.
 This would be a potentially significant impact.